yaseenkady/tree.pro/raw/infection/treponema_pallidum.md

 # >

-Genital ulcer that is painless
+Painless genital ulcer

-Flu-like symptoms
+Flu like symptoms

 Palm and sole rash